 Two most common names you are most likely to read about or hear when you think of getting locks for your house are Schlage and Kwikset.
 Both have been working to keep properties secure for quite some years and have a long list of products.
 Now, with the introduction of smart locks, the two brands continue to excel.

-This article will look at two smart locks from each of these manufacturers which include the Schlage Sense, Schlage Camelot, Kwikset Kevo Touch-To-Open and the Kwikset Kevo Contemporary.
-First we will discuss notable features of smart locks.
+This Kwikset vs Schlage will look at two of the best smart locks from each of these manufacturers which include the Schlage Sense, Schlage Camelot, Kwikset Kevo Touch-To-Open and the Kwikset Kevo Contemporary.
+First, we will discuss notable features of smart locks.

 If you are looking to buy your first smart lock, then you must first understand what it is.
 It is just like a typical lock that involves the use of a key and lock.
 The difference is, it is built to be more electromechanical and high-tech.
 Plus, the key needed to lock and unlock the door is not an actual physical key.
 When it comes to smart locks, your smartphone usually functions as the key.